OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/application-insights/application-insights-custom-operations-tracking.md

 await firstTask;

-// This will do nothing and will not report telemetry for the first operation
+// This will do nothing and will not report telemetry for hello first operation
 // as currently secondOperation is active. telemetryClient.StopOperation(firstOperation);